lantos1618/arxiv/README.md

 arxiv is an offline arXiv paper cache manager.

+## Requirements

+- Go 1.20 or higher
+- Python 3 (for semantic search embeddings)

 It provides tools to fetch, cache, search, and browse arXiv papers locally, including TeX source files, PDFs, and extracted citation graphs.
 ## Usage